 "Potentially life-threatening flash flooding" possible as second major storm arrives in California

-A powerful atmospheric river will arrive Sunday, bringing very heavy rain and potentially life-threatening flash flooding as well as mountain snow to much of the Southland through Tuesday, National Weather Service said.
+A powerful atmospheric river has arrived Sunday, bringing very heavy rain and potentially life-threatening flash flooding as well as mountain snow to much of the Southland through Tuesday, prompting Governor Gavin Newsom to declare a state of emergency in eight counties in the state, including Los Angeles and Orange counties.

-The rain will continue through Tuesday with a high threat of excessive rainfall and flooding.
+The National Weather Service says rain will continue through Tuesday with a high threat of excessive rainfall and flooding.
 As of 11 a.m.
-PT, the National Weather Service said the heaviest rain has shifted to Los Angeles County and will last longest over the region as the system arrives.
+PT, the NWS said the heaviest rain had shifted to Los Angeles County and will last longest over the region as the system arrives.
 High rainfall totals are anticipated, including 4"-8" for LA County, 8"-14" for the mountains and foothills, with a 20-percent chance of thunderstorms.
 But widespread flooding will be the biggest threat.

+"Angelenos, my pledge to you is to keep you informed and to make sure the city is operating in an all-hands-on-deck manner to keep Angelenos safe.
+Storms can change quickly, but let me be clear: this storm is a serious weather event.
+This has the potential to be a historic storm, severe winds, thunderstorms, and even brief tornadoes," said Mayor Karen Bass during an afternoon news briefing.

 According to the NWS, the strongest rain and wind will arrive by afternoon and into the evening through Monday morning.
 Forecasters say the coastal side of the mountains will also be affected.
 Heavy rain will linger, which is why the NWS has asked the public to work remotely, if possible, Monday.